Developer Guide

 - Should work on any mainstream OS_ as long as it has Java

-or above installed. - The travel planner should be able to hold up to 1000 travel plans without a noticeable sluggishness in performance for typical usage.
+11or above installed. - The travel planner should be able to hold up to 1000 travel plans without a noticeable sluggishness in performance for typical usage.

 - Should be able to respond to user commands within 1 second.